kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

     ## Levels: S1 S3 S4

-They are all predicted to be S1 using this initial application of the algorithm.
+They are all predicted to be S1 using this initial application of the algorithm except one sample.
 Possibly use interquartile range to improve performance?

+### Deconvolution using CIBERSORTx

+Plan: Batch correct S1, S3 and S4 if possible, do not preserve differences between CAF and TAN.
+Create signature matrix for CIBERSORTx
+Possibly: TPM normalise, probably optional Run CIBERSORTx to figure out proportions of S1, S3 and S4 in In-house samples

 ## References